Lung Health Center

 Diagnosing Lung Cancer

-The Lung Center utilizes two state-of-the-art technologies to detect and diagnose lung cancer and non-cancer lung conditions.
+The Lung Health Center utilizes two state-of-the-art technologies to detect and diagnose lung cancer and non-cancer lung conditions.
 These advanced tools provide physicians with the most accurate diagnostic information available, making it easier to diagnose lung cancers less invasively than ever before and to precisely identify the stage of cancer.

 - Endobronchial Ultrasound (EBUS)